mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	    }
     ]
    ````
-   This adds an _Activity_ link in the `system.top.navigation.bar`, which is the JIRA
+   This adds an _Activity_ link in the JIRA header (`system.top.navigation.bar`), and sets a URL for your add-on
-   header.
-It also provides a condition that the link only appears to authenticated users,
+   to use under `/activity`.
+It also provides a condition so that the REST API shows private projects visible to
-   and sets a URL for your add-on to use under `/activity`.
+   a logged in user, not just public projects.

    At this point, your descriptor file should look like this:
 	````